-The 2020 budget request was calculated utilizing the CIP selection criteria and methods.
+The 2021 budget request was calculated utilizing the CIP selection criteria and methods.
 The process is described in the beginning of this section.

-U.S. Virgin Islands Baseline Funding \$2,780,000
+U.S. Virgin Islands Baseline Funding \$2,7 80,000

-Results from Competitive Process -\$ 542,000
+Results from Competitive Process - \$ 0

-Proposed Funding for 2020 \$2,238,000
+Proposed Funding for 2021 \$2,7 80,000

 CIP-funded infrastructure projects in the U.S. Virgin Islands made substantial progress this past year.
-The Bureau of Corrections made significant progress on the security renovations at the Golden Grove Adult Correctional Facility on St. Croix.
-The project scope of work includes two stipulated orders to increase security levels, to include installing cameras, servers, monitors, wiring, and software infrastructure.
+The Bureau of Corrections completed security renovations at the Golden Grove Adult Correctional Facility on St. Croix and made significant progress on the cafeteria and kitchen renovations.
+The kitchen is now fully operational, and the cafeteria is undergoing renovation with an estimated completion date by the end of fiscal year 2020.

 Construction work continued to progress at the Florence Williams Public Library and Athalie McFarlane Petersen Public Library on St. Croix.
-The libraries are in need of structural renovations to repair cracked walls, masonry, repair roof gutters, fire protection, generator, and install upgrades to the electrical, mechanical, plumbing, and telephone systems.
+The libraries are in need of structural renovations to repair cracked walls, masonry, roof gutters, fire protection, generator, and install upgrades to the electrical, mechanical, plumbing, and telephone systems.
+Upcoming efforts in the USVI will focus on repairing critical road infrastructure on St. Thomas, St. John, and St. Croix.

-The requested \$2.2 million for 2020 will be used to continue meeting critical infrastructure needs in the U.S. Virgin Islands similar to previous years, with a focus on territorial roads rehabilitation.
-The following chart summarizes the U.S. Virgin Islands' funding priorities for 2018 and 2019:
+The requested \$2.8 million for 2021 will be used to continue meeting critical infrastructure needs in the U.S. Virgin Islands similar to previous years, with a focus on territorial roads rehabilitation.
+The following chart summarizes the U.S. Virgin Islands' funding priorities for 2019 and 2020:

-2018 2019
+2019 2020

 Funding Category

 Award Award

-Education \$1,500,000 \$0

-Transportation \$1,155,000 \$1,864,000
+Transportation \$1,864,000 \$0

+Parks \$0 \$738,000

+Public Safety \$0 \$1,500,000

-Total \$2,655,000 \$1,864,000
+Total \$1,864,000 \$2,238,000